sniku/Pawel.README/README.md

 Above all, the primary job I, and everyone else on this team has is to deliver __business value__.

-I may be your manager, but you will find that I use my role power very rarily.
+I may be your manager, but you will find that I use my role power very rarely.
 I practive and believe in [Servant leadership](https://www.greenleaf.org/what-is-servant-leadership/)

 ------------------------------------------------------------------------------------------------